LiskArchive/lisk-legacy-docs/introduction.md

 #### Network switcher

 > The default network Lisk Hub will try to connect to is the Lisk Mainnet.
-> The network switcher on the login page is not visible by default, but can be enabled from the settings page or alternatively through Lisk URL.
+> The network switcher on the login page is not visible by default but can be enabled from the settings page or through Lisk URL.

 *Lisk URL:* `lisk://login?showNetwork=true`